CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 2. From the top menu, select **Workspace settings**.

 3. Workspace settings dialog opens.
-In **General** section, scroll down.
+In the **General** section, scroll down.

 4. Select **Remove this workspace**.